An Atlas of Virginia

 Private schools and institutions of higher education must purchase a $200 per year site license for access via an embedded link on your school or college/university website.
 Use this form.

 This live map shows which school divisions have taken advantage of the offer.

 An Atlas of Virginia, including all of its maps and narrative pages, is held in copyright by The Virginia Geographic Alliance (VGA) and may not be reproduced.

 For more information, and a preview of the Atlas, visit https://vgaatlas.org/.

-Consider partnering with your school PTA/ PTO, and other civics organizations for funding.
 Many of the Atlas pages are already aligned with the recommendations of the AAHEC so this resource will be an excellent instructional tool as textbook publishers won’t catch up to these changes for quite a while.